Phoenix Office of Arts and Culture

 The Artists to Work grant program supports the creation and presentation of original, new or in-process artistic work by practicing Phoenix artists.
 Awarded artists will be required to complete a public presentation inside city of Phoenix boundaries that primarily benefits Phoenix residents.

-Unlike other opportunities offered by the Office of Arts and Culture, for this grant, an application will be made in two steps.
-Those interested will first fill out a letter of interest, which will be reviewed by a panel.
-From there, only 45 applications will be invited to the second step of the application process where they will respond to additional questions and supply support materials, which will then also be reviewed and scored.
+Unlike other opportunities offered by the Department of Arts and Culture, for this grant, an application will be made in two steps.
+Those interested will first fill out a letter of interest (LOI), which will be reviewed first for eligibility and completion by staff and then against evaluation crtieria by artist panelists.
+From there, only 45 applications will be invited to the second step of the application process where they will respond to additional questions and supply support materials, which will then also be panel-reviewed and scored.
 Please read on to learn more about this new process.

-This program is part of the funding the Phoenix Office of Arts and Culture (POAC) received from the federal American Rescue Plan Act (ARPA) through Phoenix City Council.
+This program is part of the funding the Phoenix Department of Arts and Culture (POAC) received from the federal American Rescue Plan Act (ARPA) through Phoenix City Council.

 Award Cycle